 Mobile homes with a twist

 Some progressive campsites now offer more imaginative mobile homes, enhanced with quirky features.
-You may find hot tubs, four poster beds, even roll top baths, in addition to the high spec features of a contemporary mobile home.
+You may find hot tubs, four-poster beds, or even roll-top baths, in addition to the high-spec features of a contemporary mobile home.

-Great fun and a real novelty, these are usually single-roomed, with wooden steps up to the canopy.
+These are usually single-roomed, with wooden steps up to the canopy and great fun and a real novelty.
 On some campsites, breakfast is brought to your treehouse and you haul it up in a wicker basket on a long rope.
 Made of timber and most definitely evoking a Tarzan lifestyle, they are, obviously, not for the infirm.

 The iconic silver bullet-shaped caravans, steeped in rootsy road trips of vintage Americana, are occasionally found available to hire on European campsites.

 Uniquely shaped and sensibly constructed, these are generally fairly Spartan in terms of fittings (electricity is usually provided, but you are likely to need bedding and other equipment).
 They are immensely varied and individual, meaning you’ll never have the same experience twice.